 Journey through each of the following steps to discover how to end human trafficking – and how to prevent it from happening in the first place.

 Each step is absolutely necessary and builds on the one before it.

 Human trafficking is a complex issue, and it requires a comprehensive strategy to end it.

-This strategy defines the areas of focus that must be addressed simultaneously.
+The Freedom Strategy defines all the areas of focus that must be addressed simultaneously in any community.
 If communities are strong in one area, but lacking in another, gaps will be present that will allow trafficking to continue.